designrubenz/simple-js-browser-template/README.md

 This is a gulpfile that simply works, is easy to understand and aimed at webdevelopers starting a new website project - without the fancy stuff (yes, I am talking about you, Browserifiers).

 **gulp commands**
-* `gulp`: starts the server (using browsersync so that you can easily test your sites on all devices available)(
+* `gulp`: starts the server (using browsersync so that you can easily test your sites on all devices available).
+Refreshes the browsers automatically when you save your scss, js or index.html files.
 * `gulp production`: copies all the files you need for deployment into the build folder
 * `gulp clear`: deletes the build folder